 In January 1885, during one of the coldest, most violent snowstorms, the schooner Australia ran aground near the Cape Elizabeth Light and the schooner’s captain was swept away by ferocious waves.
-The two surviving sailors clung to the icy rigging and nearly blind from exposure to the cold.
+The two surviving sailors clung to the icy rigging and were nearly blinded from exposure to the cold.

-When Marcus Hanna tried and failed to haul them in with a line, with air temperatures at ten degrees below zero, he waded into the numbing water up to his waist and finally managed to throw a line to the deckhands.
-Then he somehow towed them to safety.
+When keeper Marcus Hanna tried and failed to haul them in with a line, he waded into the numbing water up to his waist—in air temperatures at ten degrees below zero—and finally managed to throw a line to the deckhands.
+Then he towed them to safety.